mGrzanek/bulletin-board-app/README.md

 - Add with for to insert new ad, only for logged users
 - Edit with form to edit ad, only for logged users

-The user has the option to edit and delete their ads.
-After clicking on the selected ad, the subpage of the single ad is displayed.
+After clicking on "read me" button in the selected ad, the subpage of the single ad is displayed.

+Additionally, logged in users can edit and delete only their own ads.

 ## Configuration
 To run the application, you need an `.env` file with configuration data.